boeni-industries/aico/docs/concepts/data/data-layer.md

 **Future Multi-Database Performance**:
 - **Specialized Workloads**: Each database optimized for specific use cases
 - **Query Routing**: Automatic selection of optimal database for each query type
-- **Caching Strategy**: Hot data in RocksDB, analytical queries in DuckDB
+- **Caching Strategy**: Hot data in LMDB, analytical queries in DuckDB

 ## Architecture Rationale